 - As mentioned above, skip the Besan and yogurt if you are making theplas for traveling.

-- Add 2 to 3 tablespoon oil while kneading the dough.
+- Add 2 to 3 tbsp oil while kneading the dough.
 This increases the shelf life and also keeps them softer.
 The more the oil, the softer your theplas.

 - Never pack theplas while hot or warm.
 Allow them to cool on a cooling rack before packing them.
 Hot theplas sweat and this in turn makes them moist.
 Moisture drastically reduces shelf life of any dish.